Offline mode : How to fix most games

 Case study : Genshin Impact

 Just by looking at Genshin's gameplay I already know Hoyoverse fucked up.
 Seriously, this kind of gameplay is NOT suitable for Cloud™ gaming AT ALL.
-I mean, imagine the two latest Legend of Link Zelda (BotW & TotK), but make either of them online-only.
-At the very least Nintendo knew their aforementioned two titles doesn't deserve to be ruined the same way Genshin is.
-And Nintendo is a notorious dick towards its fans, so that's saying something.
-But then again, I've gone off topic on Nintendo, so let's get back to analyzing Genshin.
+I mean, imagine the two latest Legend of Link Zelda (BotW & TotK), but make either online-only.
+At the very least Nintendo knew their aforementioned two titles doesn't deserve to be ruined the same way GI did.
+And Nintendo is a notorious oppressor towards its consumers & fans, so that's saying something.
+But then again, I've gone off topic on Nintendo, so let's get back to analyzing GI.

 Case study : Infinity Blade III